-Dynamical fluxionality, multiplicity of structural forms, and electronic properties of B3Si11 cluster: anion photoelectron spectroscopy and theoretical calculations
+Dynamical fluxionality, multiplicity of structural forms, and electronic properties of the B3Si11 cluster: anion photoelectron spectroscopy and theoretical calculations

-The geometrical structures and electronic properties of anionic, neutral, and cationic B3Si11 clusters were investigated by ab initio calculations combined with size-selected anion photoelectron spectroscopy.
-The experimental photoelectron spectrum of B3Si11ˉ anion is reasonably reproduced by theoretical simulations of two competing isomers.
-The global minimum of B3Si11ˉ anion is formed by fusion of a B3Si7 bicapped tetragonal antiprism to a B3Si4 pentagonal bipyramid by sharing a B3 triangle, while that of B3Si11 neutral has a B3-endohedral sandwich structure consisting of a Si5 five-membered ring and a Si6 six-membered ring, and that of B3Si11+ cation adopts a Si11 tricapped tetragonal antiprism with three face-capping B atoms.
+The geometrical structures and electronic properties of anionic, neutral, and cationic B3Si11 clusters were investigated by performing ab initio calculations combined with size-selected anion photoelectron spectroscopy.
+The experimental photoelectron spectrum of the B3Si11− anion is reasonably reproduced by theoretical simulations of two competing isomers.
+The global minimum of the B3Si11− anion is formed by the fusion of a B3Si7 bicapped tetragonal antiprism to a B3Si4 pentagonal bipyramid by sharing a B3 triangle, while that of neutral B3Si11 has a B3-endohedral sandwich structure composed of a Si5 five-membered ring and a Si6 six-membered ring, and that of the B3Si11+ cation adopts a Si11 tricapped tetragonal antiprism with three face-capping B atoms.
 It is interesting that a Si5 five-membered ring and a Si6 six-membered ring are stabilized by three B atoms in B3Si11.
 The three B atoms tend to bond with each other to form a B3 triangle with stronger B–B bonds than B–Si bonds.
-Moreover, B3Si11 neutral exhibits σ + π double delocalized bonding patterns.
-Anionic, neutral, and cationic B3Si11 have multiplicity of structural forms and their low-lying isomers show dynamical fluxionality.
-The bond lengths, bond orders, MO, constant electronic charge density surfaces, and PDOS analyses found that the three B atoms in B3Si11 have strong bonding interactions.
+Moreover, neutral B3Si11 exhibits σ + π double delocalized bonding patterns.
+Anionic, neutral, and cationic B3Si11 clusters have multiplicity of structural forms and their low-lying isomers show dynamical fluxionality.
+The bond lengths, bond orders, MO, constant electronic charge density surfaces, and PDOS analyses showed that the three B atoms in B3Si11 have strong bonding interactions.